canonical/fetch-service/docs/howto/create-a-new-inspector.rst

   }

-How to inspect an artefact
+How to inspect an artifact
 --------------------------

-After the artefact is downloaded, it can be examined for metadata extraction.
+After the artifact is downloaded, it can be examined for metadata extraction.
 Although it was cleared by the request inspector, the inspector must make sure the file is what it expects it to be before approving _or_ rejecting it.
-Inspectors must emit only one opinion about a recognized artefact.
-The ``SetResponseApproved`` and ``SetResponseRejected`` artefact methods must be used to set the inspector's opinion to ``Approved`` or ``Rejected``.
+Inspectors must emit only one opinion about a recognized artifact.
+The ``SetResponseApproved`` and ``SetResponseRejected`` artifact methods must be used to set the inspector's opinion to ``Approved`` or ``Rejected``.

-This example shows how to implement an artefact inspector that examines a JSON file, extracts author metadata, and only allows documents created by a specific author to reach the requesting client::
+This example shows how to implement an artifact inspector that examines a JSON file, extracts author metadata, and only allows documents created by a specific author to reach the requesting client::